adamcobabe/mrv/doc/source/develop.rst

 *****************************************
 MRV sole purpose of existence originally was to serve as foundation of a Maya based 3D production pipeline, details about that can be read in a :doc:`designated article <history>`.

 Nowadays, and after many improvements, it should be even more useful when applied in the context of pipelines.
-MRV doesn't weigh much, neither in memory, nor on the CPU, is very well documented and very well tested.
+MRV doesn't weigh much, neither in memory, nor on the CPU, is very well documented and :download:`very well tested <download/coverage/index.html>`.

 Besides that, you are able to :doc:`extend <extend>` it to suit your needs, and :doc:`configure <conf>` it to suit your needs even better.